How your community group can get cost of living crisis help

 COMMUNITY groups can now apply for grants to help people through the cost-of-living crisis.

-The Our Communities Together appeal launched by the South Wales Argus earlier this year has raised more than £1 million to help charities, voluntary and community organisations on the front line with projects that will support people through the crisis.
+The Our Communities Together appeal has raised more than £1 million to help charities, voluntary and community organisations on the front line with projects that will support people through the crisis.

 Applications are now open for groups to apply for the grants.